KrushCom/company/exam/README.md

 Question 4
 ----------

-Use the following [Twilio TWIML callflow example](https://www.twilio.com/docs/howto/ivrs-call-screening-and-recording) to create a flow chart in Visio, OpenOffice, or any altnerative diagraming software including hand-drawn.
+Use the following [Twilio TWIML callflow example](https://www.twilio.com/docs/howto/ivrs-call-screening-and-recording) to create a flow chart in Visio, OpenOffice, or any altnerative diagraming software (including hand-drawn).
+Demonstrate a basic knowledge of key callflow components important to any IVR.